 The Instructional Assistance Period is considered to be a regular part of the normal school day.
+Students must sign up for IA through the online system and receive approval from the teacher.
 Students are encouraged to take full advantage of the IA period, including seeking extra help from teachers and participating in clubs and other activities.
-Students are asked not to stay after school unless they will be under a teacher's supervision or working in the library or computer lab.
+Students are asked not to stay after school unless they will be under a staff member's supervision.
 As they are during class time, corridors in the academic wing are off limits during IA.
-Students found loitering during IA (not in the cafeteria or with a teacher in their classroom) will be subject to disciplinary action as outlined in the Appendix.
+Students found loitering during IA will be subject to disciplinary action as outlined in the Appendix.